Vitamin C Supplements Review

 - Ascorbic acid by High Performance Liquid Chromatography (HPLC) or capillary electrophoresis (CE);

-- Non-chewable, non-capsule, non-enteric coated and non-time-release formulations were analyzed for disintegration utilizing USP (United States Pharmacopeia) <2040> recommendations entitled "Disintegration and Dissolution of Nutritional Supplements."
+- Disintegration time of non-chewable, non-capsule and non-time-release formulations using United States Pharmacopeia (USP) <2040> recommendations entitled "Disintegration and Dissolution of Nutritional Supplements."

 Identities of products were not disclosed to laboratories performing the testing.